juzaweb/cms/CONTRIBUTING.md

 - You may also need to [rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) to avoid merge conflicts.

 StyleCI is set up to automatically check and fix any code style issues.

+## Pull Request Process

+- Create a personal fork of the project on Github.
+- Clone the fork on your local machine.
+Your remote repo on Github is called `origin`.
+- Add the original repository as a remote called `upstream`.
+- If you created your fork a while ago be sure to pull upstream changes into your local repository.
+- Create a new branch to work on!
+Branch from `develop`.
+- Implement/fix your feature, comment your code.
+- Follow the code style ps2 and ps4 for your code
+- Write or adapt tests as needed.
+- Squash your commits into a single commit with git's [interactive rebase](https://help.github.com/articles/interactive-rebase)
+- Push your branch to your fork on Github, the remote `origin`.
+- From your fork open a pull request in the correct branch.
+Target the project's `develop` branch.
+- Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch.